 My work in publications started as an editor for Wired magazine, directing sections on new technologies and design.
+After that, we moved from the Bay Area to Vermont, where I have freelanced as a feature writer for Wired, Popular Science, Outside, Runner's World, Businessweek, and other publications since 2002.
+I also provide content strategy consulting to renewable energy businesses as well as write educational curricula for the STEM and STEAM fields.
 Outside of work, I have nurtured my interest in writing by serving as president of the Brattleboro Literary Festival, a classic Vermont event that attracts top authors and thousands of visitors every year.

 Home is southern Vermont, where I share an old farmhouse with my wife, son, and daughter.
 Our property once consisted of a large 19th-century chicken coop among outbuildings.
 Over the years, various owners renovated the site into an attractive residence, and since we've owned it, all our DIY work has returned it to its original condition—chicken coop.